Types of voice prosthesis

 - After using an oral suspension of an antifungal agent, wait for 30 minutes to let it work and then brush your teeth.
 This is because some of these suspensions contain sugar.

-- Dip the voice prosthesis brush in a small amount of mycostatin suspension and brush the inner voice prosthesis before going to sleep.
+- Dip the voice prosthesis brush in a small amount of mycostatin suspension or vinegar and brush the inner voice prosthesis before going to sleep.
 (A homemade suspension can be made by dissolving a quarter of a mycostatin tablet in 3-5 cc water).
 This would leave some of the suspension inside the voice prosthesis The unused suspension should be discarded.
-Do not place too much mycostatin in the prosthesis to prevent dripping into the trachea.
+Do not place too much mycostatin or vinegar in the prosthesis to prevent dripping into the trachea.
 Speaking a few words after placing the suspension will push it towards the inner part of the voice prosthesis.

 - Consume probiotics by eating active-culture yogurt and/or a probiotic preparation.